- Academic Accomplishment

 - All graduate students are encouraged to become members of HKN as long as they are in fields related to majors aforementioned.

-- All faculty of the CSE, ECE, MAE, NANO, MATH, and COGS departments with the rank of Assistant Professor or higher will be considered for HKN membership.
+- All faculty of the CSE, ECE, MAE, NANO, MATH, COGS, and BENG departments with the rank of Assistant Professor or higher will be considered for HKN membership.

 The invitation letter will be sent at the beginning of fall and winter quarter and invitees can begin fulfilling the membership requirements to become an official member.